Bayesian reconstruction of memories stored in neural networks from their connectivity: Results

 \subsubsection{Many patterns ($P>1$)}

-For the general case of several patterns $P>1$ with finite $P$, we can significantly simplify the state evolution by noticing that the matrix $M^t$ will interpolate between a matrix full of zeros at time $t=0$ and a suitably scaled identity matrix in the case of perfect recovery, \emph{i.e.} $M^t = a^t \mI_P / \Delta$, where $\mI_P$ is the identity matrix in $P$ dimensions.
-The threshold function becomes
+For the general case of several patterns $P>1$ with finite $P$, we can significantly simplify the state evolution by noticing that the matrix $M^t$ will interpolate between a matrix full of zeros at time $t=0$ and a suitably scaled identity matrix in the case of perfect recovery, \emph{i.e.}

+where $\mI_P$ is the identity matrix in $P$ dimensions.
+In other words, for uncorrelated patterns, the different input patterns do not interact during the reconstruction, and so the off-diagonal matrix elements remain zero in the case where we only store a few patterns and the connectivity structure remains low-rank.
+Once we overload the model by storing many more patterns, we would have non-zero off-diagonal elements, meaning that reconstructions converge to spurious patterns, for example linear combinations of the patterns.
+However, in this regime the state evolution derived above also breaks down.
+In this case, the threshold function becomes